-This is the second of the two webinars on Eurosystem Monetary Policy Implementation and Collateral Management.
-It aims to raise the understanding of collateral management within the Eurosystem with some emphasis on collateral management daily operations at the Bank of Slovenia.
+This was the second of the two webinars on Eurosystem Monetary Policy Implementation and Collateral Management.
+It aimed to raise the understanding of collateral management within the Eurosystem with some emphasis on collateral management daily operations at the Bank of Slovenia.

-This webinar will touch upon the financial assets given as collateral of Eurosystem liabilities, the role of the Bank of Slovenia in the execution of the monetary policy framework, and the ECMS as a common solution for the Eurozone.
+This webinar touched upon the financial assets given as collateral of Eurosystem liabilities, the role of the Bank of Slovenia in the execution of the monetary policy framework, and the ECMS as a common solution for the Eurozone.

 Eligible assets for the Eurosystem's credit operations: